OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 ##### Result processing

 In a next R to R node, the results are being processed.
-The following code snippet will rename the spiked-in proteins to A,B,C,D,E, and F and remove the names of other proteins, which will be beneficial for the subsequent visualization, as for example performed in Figure 20:
+The following code snippet will rename the spiked-in proteins to A,B,C,D,E, and F and remove the names of other proteins, which will be beneficial for the subsequent visualization, as for example performed in <a href="#figure-20">Figure 20</a>:

 ```r
   test.MSstats.cr <- test.MSstats$ComparisonResult